 There are many ways to mask a URL.
 One of these ways is to embed an HTML frame in the main website, redirecting a user to a completely different site.
 Others include virtual hosting or rewriting a URL.
 Doing this masks the original URL displaying the masked version instead.

 Let’s look at an example.
-If your original URL was www.urlmasking.com and you want a customer to be taken to your new site, URL masking is helpful here.
+If your original URL was www.urlmasking.com and you want a customer to be directed to your new site, URL masking is helpful.
 It will take your user to the desired destination without showing them the new URL.

 URL masking could also be helpful when running a blog on a free domain.
 Take sites like WordPress or Blogger.
 If a site owner isn’t ready for a paid web hosting plan, then they may mask a URL to show a new domain instead of a .wordpress or .blogger address.